Letter from J W JACKSON

 remaining two pounds today.

 In order for John W. Jackson to be a Jackson cousin of Sir Thomas, the connection would have to go at least three generations back.
 Sir Thomas’s father had only sisters, as did his grandfather, and most of their issue is accounted for and none of them married another Jackson.
 The closest generation where there is a possibility for a Jackson “cousin” to emerge would be a child of Sir Thomas’s Great grandparents: George Jackson (1718-1782) & Margaret O’Laughlin (abt 1720-).
 George and Margaret had two other sons: John and George, and the timelines would fit for their sons.
 Other than that, he may be a descendent of one of the Jacksons mentioned in the Jacksons of Tullymore document.
 NOTE: There is a probate for a John William JACKSON in 1906 of 140 Old Road Blackley, Manchester.
 He left a wife, Alice and effects of 141 pounds, 8 shillings.
-In 1876, a John William JACKSON married a Sophia SHEKLETON in the Dundalk district.
-I do not have a record of this.
+On Dec 22, 1876, a John William JACKSON (probably not the same one) married a Sophia SHEKLETON in the Dundalk Parish Church.

 Site Map | Legal Disclaimer | Copyright